Find information about how we regulate fish movements and stocking in Wales and what consent you need for moving fish.

 Removal of non-native and native crayfish

-Natural Resources Wales is responsible for authorising the removal of non-native crayfish and licensing the removal of native crayfish.
+We are responsible for authorising the removal of non-native crayfish and licensing the removal of native crayfish in Wales.
 The native white-clawed crayfish is a protected species.

 If you need help and advice